fasterci/rules_gitops/README.md

 cd e2e
 bazel run //helloworld:mynamespace.show
 ```
+We can run `bazel run ///helloworld:mynamespace.diff` to see a difference from source to what is stored in kubernetes.

 When you run `bazel run ///helloworld:mynamespace.apply`, it applies this file into your personal (`{BUILD_USER}`) namespace.
 Viewing the rendered files with `.show` can be useful for debugging issues with invalid or misconfigured manifests.

 | Parameter                 | Default        | Description